 Main stages of general engineering analysis

-- Idealization and assumptions of actual physical situations for subsequent mathematical analysis for geometry, loading conditions, constrains and boundary conditions.
+- Idealization and assumptions of actual physical situations for subsequent mathematical analysis.

 - Mathematical modeling and analysis using suitable mathematical formulations/model and obtaining solution of a specific engineering problem.

-- Interpretation of results: conversion of the analytical results into physical parameters and requirements, with following implementation of the latter into engineering solution.
+- Interpretation of results: conversion of the analytical results into physical parameters and requirements.

 Evaluation of design solutions and decision making